 Bids are otherwise generally ranked according to priority and then how long customers have been waiting on the housing register.
 The exception to this are applicants with unavoidable special circumstances – such as tenants whose current homes are due to be demolished or those who have an urgent need to move e.g. on medical grounds.
-Additional priority is now also given to those classified as workers in the Priority Homeseeker and Tenant requiring a transfer group.
+Additional priority is also given to those classified as workers in the Priority Homeseeker and Tenant Requiring a Transfer group.
 Members of the armed forces with a local connection have even greater priority.
 When you registered, we would have sent you a letter detailing your registration group, registration date and the number of bedrooms your household is entitled to.

 Further details are available on the Newham website click here to open a new window and go to this site.